aomv/voiceloop-in-the-wild-experiments/README.md

-VoiceLook In the Wild experiments.
+VoiceLoop In the Wild experiments.

 This is an attempt to reproduce the In the Wild experiments for VoiceLoop https://ytaigman.github.io/loop/